Why Dave Ramsey is wrong about Reverse Mortgages

 If you have a Reverse Mortgage these are the primary terms to prevent you from going into foreclosure:

-- A home with a Reverse Mortgage does require that Property Taxes, insurances, HOA’s, and other property expenses be paid in a timely manner.
+- A home with a Reverse Mortgage does require that Property Taxes, insurances, HOA’s, and other property expenses be paid on time.
 Although, this is the same for virtually all other mortgage types.

 - Homes with a Reverse Mortgage must be used as a primary residence for the homeowner.
 Thus, the mortgage will be called due if the homeowner vacates the home permanently.